What is pasteurization?

 The science for pasteurizing fresh eggs in their shells was developed in the late 1980s, but scaled up commercially only in the last decade.
 The egg pasteurization process is entirely natural and eliminates the risk of Salmonella bacteria as well as viruses (e.g., Avian influenza or "bird flu").
 The egg pasteurization process does not cook the egg, protecting the wholesome quality and farm-fresh flavor you enjoy.

-Unlike ordinary eggs, Safest Choice™ eggs offer food safety you can count on—in any recipe.
+Unlike ordinary eggs, Safest Choice™ Pasteurized Eggs offer food safety you can count on—in any recipe.
 According to the US Department of Agriculture, "In-shell pasteurized eggs may be used safely without cooking."
 Read more about pasteurized eggs.